Words by Jane Littler

 Self-love is a popular term which took me years to understand the true meaning of.
 For a long time I wasn’t even aware of my own negative self-talk and always judging myself.
 To help you understand the potential that self love can offer you, I’d like to share my story.

-Let's rewind to my early 20's - A young woman filled with doubt, insecurities, no confidence and a few self- destructive behaviors.
+Let's rewind to my early 20's - A young woman filled with doubt, insecurities, no confidence and a few self- destructive behaviours.
 In addition to this, I was also in an unhappy relationship and to put it politely, my boyfriend was a complete jerk.

 By my mid 20's I was existing in an overweight body and I understood self-worth to be measured by external beauty.
 Size zero was trendy and social media was starting to boom.
 I began a mission to get skinny believing that this would make me beautiful.
 I hit the gym hard, had a very strict diet, didn't drink alcohol and to be honest, was not much fun.
 Granted I lost a lot of weight, but I still wasn't truly happy.
 5 more lbs I kept telling myself.